grace-notes/website/contents/topics/life-of-christ.md

 the one who is to rescue this miserable person from their miserable existence.

-· The rescuing hero is immediately saddled with unrealistic expectations; since he is everything that the miserable person ever wanted to be, an expectation of perfection is created.
+&bull; The rescuing hero is immediately saddled with unrealistic expectations; since he is everything that the miserable person ever wanted to be, an expectation of perfection is created.

-· But the external hero is only a human being; he has flaws and sins just like everyone else; unfortunately, since the miserable person has an expectation of perfection, there is grave disappointment when the feet of clay are discovered.
+&bull; But the external hero is only a human being; he has flaws and sins just like everyone else; unfortunately, since the miserable person has an expectation of perfection, there is grave disappointment when the feet of clay are discovered.

-· The disappointment exists because the miserable person has projected all of his imagined strengths onto the rescuing hero.
+&bull; The disappointment exists because the miserable person has projected all of his imagined strengths onto the rescuing hero.
 Since the rescuing hero is the mirror image of the miserable person’s erroneous self-image, more dissonance comes about.

-· In order to accept the flaws and sins of the rescuing hero, the miserable person must also accept his own sinful state.
+&bull; In order to accept the flaws and sins of the rescuing hero, the miserable person must also accept his own sinful state.
 This is not often the case, though it is possible, and may be used by God.

 (g) More often the miserable person will destroy his idol, and this is called iconoclasm.

-· Rather than accept his own sinful state, the miserable person will destroy his idol in a frenzy of judgment, gossip, maligning, and all kinds of falsehood.
+&bull; Rather than accept his own sinful state, the miserable person will destroy his idol in a frenzy of judgment, gossip, maligning, and all kinds of falsehood.
 Forgiveness of self must precede forgiveness of others.

-· This frenzy of sin is rationalized in some way by the miserable person, so that the sin becomes acceptable in his mind.
+&bull; This frenzy of sin is rationalized in some way by the miserable person, so that the sin becomes acceptable in his mind.

-· These iconoclasts are the bane of all local churches; they are very damaging.
+&bull; These iconoclasts are the bane of all local churches; they are very damaging.

 (8) Ephesians 5:1 gives the proper perspective: “Therefore be imitators